-From the small 2’x2′ tent that we have, to the small-bedroom-sized 8’x8′ tent for large indoor grows.
+From small 2’x2′ tents for 1 or 2 plants, to the small-bedroom-sized 8’x8′ tent for large indoor grows.
 In this article, we will be thoroughly testing and reviewing the 2’x4′ Mars Hydro grow tent.

 We are growing peppers in our tent, but this review will assess the grow tent’s usability for any plant type.
 We’ll focus on the setup difficulty, grow tent features, structural quality and overall functionality.

-Disclaimer: Links in this article are affiliate links – we may earn a commission for products purchased through our links.
-Mars Hydro provided a grow tent for our review.
+Disclaimer: Mars Hydro provided a grow tent for our review.
 The opinions expressed in this review remain unbiased, as we test many growing products from various companies.

 Mars Hydro Grow Tent – Items & Setup

 Each Mars Hydro comes with all necessary components for setup.
 It also comes with a hanging basket for inside the tent, some stickers and the instructions.